zenoss/twill/README.txt

 twill is essentially a thin shell around the mechanize_ package.
-All twill commands are implemented in the ``commands.py`` file, and pyparsing_ does the work of translating from the input into the commands (see ``parse.py``).
-Interactive shell work and readline support is implemented via the `cmd`_ module from the Python distribution.
+All twill commands are implemented in the ``commands.py`` file, and pyparsing_ does the work of parsing the input and converting it into Python commands (see ``parse.py``).
+Interactive shell work and readline support is implemented via the `cmd`_ module (in the Python distribution).

 twill is pretty small at the moment, and I'm hoping to keep the core of it very simple.
 Right now it's very easy to extend: just build